awsles/AwsServices/README.md

 The AWS documentation may be found at: https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html

-# Anomalies
+## Anomalies
-In scraping the data, a few anomalies have been observed:
+In scraping the data, a few anomalies have been observed with the original source data:

 * The service prefix 'Ses' appears twice: once for the 'Amazon Pinpoint Email Service' and again for 'Amazon SES'.
 This idosyncracy carries through to the IAM policy creator.